M64GitHub/libtsprites/README.md

 ### Sine Movement Test
 Here the convenience functions `board_init` and `board_close` are introduced.
 They will clear the terminal and restore the screen and cursor afterwards.
-(A specific concept of a "board" like a "game board" is not yet implemented, so they do not take any parameters yet.)
+(A specific concept of a "board" like a "game board" is not yet implemented, but planned).

 Also two new `SSPrites` ("String Sprites") are introduced: `S2` for some animated spinners, and `S3` for a simple (single-frame) string.